SirJonthe/retro3d/README.md

 ### Portals

-Portals can be thought of as windows are another way of achieving better performance for indoor spaces that can be used in combination with many other acceleration techniques.
+Portals can be thought of as windows and are another way of achieving better performance for indoor spaces that can be used in combination with many other acceleration techniques.
 Before a level model is divided into a BSP tree artist-defined portals split the geometry into sectors.
 The portals can then be used in conjunction with the view frustum to determine what sectors are visible which enables the engine to completely discard entire sectors (and their content) if the portal into that sector is not in view.

 ![alt text](https://i.imgur.com/NRKbuc8.png "Portals 1")